Top 4 reasons you need FedRAMP Certification

 The FedRAMP authorization program was created in 2011 to provide a “standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services”.* There are numerous benefits for providing this level of cloud security standardization across our Federal Government, but the benefits go beyond just that.
 Becoming a FedRAMP accredited organization is crucial for your success in the public sector.
 Whether you’re a part of a state or local agency looking for organizations that meet specific security requirements, or a commercial organization debating on whether to get your FedRAMP certification, we’ve outlined the top reasons why you need FedRAMP compliance:

-As a FedRAMP accredited Third Party Assessment Organization (3PAO), MindPoint Group can help with all your FedRAMP needs.
+Whether you’re looking for FedRAMP Advisory or consulting services, or looking for FedRAMP 3PAO to help with an assessment, MindPoint Group can help with all your FedRAMP needs.
 With our sole focus on cybersecurity, we can help you navigate the complexities of FedRAMP and choose a path that makes the most sense for your organization’s business needs.

 *Definition of FedRAMP taken from fedramp.gov